-Between 2015 - 2023, to enhance our network performance, we will be investing in technology to give us unprecedented visibility of the network.
+Between 2015 - 2023, to enhance our network performance, we will be investing in technology to give us increased visibility of the network.

 This visibility will cover real and reactive power, for both import (demand) and export (generation) connections.
 As well as ensuring the power flows on the network are monitored with high granularity, our systems will allow the energy distribution patterns to be recorded and traced.

 By viewing energy flows on a temporal basis, we can forecast requirements and ensure the network is pro-actively managed in an optimum way.

 Complex data analytical tools will be deployed to allow us to visualise and interrogate the data.
 We will share the results of this enhance visibility with customers, their energy suppliers and the NETSO.

-Conventional reinforcement will still be needed where the future loads on the network require a lot more capacity and we predict it will be for a long length of time.
+Conventional reinforcement will still be needed where the future loads on the network require sustained increase in capacity.
 However, for short periods of time or for uncertain conditions, non-network solutions, such as demand side response or other flexibility services, may solve the issues for a lower total cost.
 WPD will be upgrading areas of the business to facilitate the dispatch and settlement of flexibility services.

-Our four point plan (Page 34) set out the two focus areas of smarter EHV and safe and secure LV networks.
+Our four point plan (Page 30) set out the two focus areas of smarter EHV and safe and secure LV networks.
 The extent to which our stakeholders agreed with these objectives varied considerably.
-There was agreement that EHV and sub-transmission networks will be most heavily influenced by changes within the energy system and that these should be prioritised for smart rollout.
+There was agreement that EHV and sub transmission networks will be most heavily influenced by changes within the energy system and that these should be prioritised for smart rollout.
 However, others were concerned that the focus on EHV assets should not come at the detriment of HV and LV networks.